trellisorg/platform/packages/graphql-codegen-make-export-as-optional/README.md

 myService.watch({ authorId: '' }).valueChanges.pipe()
 ```

-However, with this plugin we can se tup the codegen to mark this variable as optional:
+However, with this plugin we can set up the codegen to mark this variable as optional:

 ```yaml
 overwrite: true